GuilhermeMoreira/svelte-admin-panel/README.md

 # Svelte Admin Panel

 Visit the demo at [svelte-admin-panel.web.app](https://svelte-admin-panel.web.app/).
-Go ahead and create an accont for gaining access to the [Components](https://svelte-admin-panel.web.app/components) page.
+Go ahead and create an accont for gaining access to the [Components](https://svelte-admin-panel.web.app/components) page (a fake email may be used, don't worry).

 ## Dependencies